strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

 > The service name is specific to the operand you are using in order to group multiple traces together.
 You should use a different service name for any other operand (i.e. Kafka Connect, Kafka Mirror Maker, ...)

 Assuming, for example, you are using Jaeger backend, it configures the tracer to send the traces to the `http://jaeger-host:4317` OTLP endpoint on the backend.
+The `jaeger-host` is just a placeholder for the Jaeger backend URL.
+The port `4317` is where the OTLP endpoint is exposed.
 By default, the exporter uses the OTLP protocol which has to be enabled on the Jaeger backend.
 If you want to change to a different exporting protocol, for example using the `jaeger` one, set the `OTEL_TRACES_EXPORTER` environment variable as well but you also need to add the corresponding artifact in the Kafka image.
 More details about how to do that in the official documentation [here](https://strimzi.io/docs/operators/latest/deploying.html#proc-enabling-tracing-type-str).
 You would also need to set the `OTEL_EXPORTER_JAEGER_ENDPOINT` instead of the above `OTEL_EXPORTER_OTLP_ENDPOINT` to specify a Jaeger protocol endpoint.